Do you have problems with your Oppo Pad?

 Is your Oppo Pad charging slowly?
 It could be caused by several factors such as the Charger, USB Cable, Overheating, and more.

 Fix slow charging on Oppo Pad

-Make sure that you are using a compatible charger with your tablet.
-For example, the tablet can sometimes charge at higher speeds with a Fast Charger than the charger provided in the box.
+Make sure that you are using a compatible charger with your phone.
+For example, the phone can sometimes charge at higher speeds with a Fast Charger than the charger provided in the box.

 Fast-charging often only works with the charger from the brand itself.